kriszyp/alkali/README.md

 # Alkali Basics

-The basic approach of using Alkali within your application, is first, creating a "Variables" that holds your source data.
+The basic approach of using Alkali within your application, is to first, create "Variables" that holds your source data.
 A variable is the central entity in Alkali and represents a value that may change and can be reacted to.
 Next, we can traverse or transform variables into other derived variables.
-Next we can use these transformations, or the orginal variables directly, in element constructors to create bindings to DOM elements.
+Finally, we can use these transformations, or the orginal variables directly, in element constructors to create bindings to DOM elements.
 A simple example would look like:
 ```
 import { Variable, Div, Span } from 'alkali'

 // construct a variable
-let greeting = new Variable('Hello')
+let greeting = new Variable('Hi')
 // create a new variable based on the first
 let fullGreeting = greeting.to(greeting => greeting + ', World')
+// construct a div, with the fullGreeting variable bound as the content
 body.appendChild(new Div(fullGreeting))
 ```
 This would create a new `<div>` bound to our `greeting` variable with an initial value of `"Hello"`.
 From here we can make changes to variables, and changes will flow through:
 ```
-greeting.put(fullGreeting)
+greeting.put('Hello')
 ```
 This will notify derived variables and bound elements.
-This will result in the element binding queuing up a rendering, which will later execute and execute any necessary transforms.
+This will result in the element binding queuing up a rendering, which will later execute and execute any necessary transforms, showing "Hello, World" in our `<div>`.

 # Variables